DariuSGB/LabCA/README.md

 All environment folders and config file are generated after this execution.

-You can customize the config file before running this script.
+You can customize the config file just modifying the script before running it.
 These are some of the parameters we recommend to change to better suit your requirements:

 ```
 ######################